DimBix/asm-car-dashboard/README.md

 - make
 - as (the portable GNU assembler)

-To run the code, type:
+To run the code type the following commands inside the directory of the project:
 - make
 - cd bin
 - ./asm